aarnphm/aarnphm.github.io/content/thoughts/mechanistic interpretability.md

 > [!important] intuition
 >
-> We need to reconstruction fidelity at a given sparsity level, as measured by L0 via a mixture of reconstruction fidelity and L1 regularization.
+> We need to reconstruction fidelity at a given sparsity level, as measured by
+> L0 via a mixture of reconstruction fidelity and L1 regularization.

-We can reduce sparsity loss term without affecting reconstruction by scaling up norm of decoder weights, or constraining norms of columns $W_\text{dec}$ durin training
+We can reduce sparsity loss term without affecting reconstruction by scaling up norm of decoder weights, or constraining norms of columns $W_\text{dec}$ during training

 Ideas: output of decoder $f(x)$ has two roles